walac/walac.github.io/_posts/2015-01-03-mercurial-for-git-lovers.md

 ### Special note on Bookmarks

-Since Mercurial version 1.8, Bookmarks is now part of Mercurial core.
-It is often advertised as *git branches on Mercurial*. **It is not**!
+Since Mercurial version 1.8, Bookmarks are now part of Mercurial core.
+They are often advertised as *git branches on Mercurial*. **They are not**!
 The most difficult part for me was to understand that Mercurial has no branch support like git.
 Period.
-Bookmarks is just a hack that tries to mimic topic branches, but, technically, a bookmark is not a branch, it is more like a tag.
-I am not going to explain how bookmarks work, you can learn more on it [here](http://mercurial.aragost.com/kick-start/en/bookmarks/).
+Bookmarks are just a hack that tries to mimic topic branches, but, technically, a bookmark is not a branch, it is more like a tag.
+I am not going to explain how Bookmarks work, you can learn more on it [here](http://mercurial.aragost.com/kick-start/en/bookmarks/).

-The most irritating thing regarding Bookmarks is that changing the history in one bookmark can affect other bookmarks.
+The most irritating thing regarding Bookmarks is that changing the history in one bookmark can affect other bookmarks as well.
 In some cases, when you create multiple heads descending from a bookmark, you cannot edit its history at all.
 Let's try an example.
 Imagine you fix a bug and submit it for review.
 While you wait for feedback, you create more bookmarks to work